Confidence Interval

 Example: Test shows 15% CVR improvement, 95% CI: 4%–26%.

-Question: “Even in the worst case (4% improvement), is this variant worth implementing?”
+Question: “Even in the worst case (4% improvement), is this variant worth implementing given the implementation cost?”

 If yes → ship.
 The minimum realistic benefit (lower CI bound) still exceeds your implementation cost.

-If no → the uncertainty means the risk of implementing isn’t justified by the potential reward.
+If no → the uncertainty means the risk of implementing isn’t justified by the potential reward at the lower bound.

 Confidence Intervals and Sequential Testing